seeq12/eclipse-import-projects-plugin/README.md

 # Eclipse Import Projects Plug-in

-This plug-in allows import of projects an preferences using Eclipse command-line parameters.
+This plug-in allows import of projects and preferences using Eclipse command-line parameters.
 It is useful in situations where Maven is producing the .project files and Eclipse would ideally import/refresh them when launched or for Eclipse provisioning.